Maitreyapatel/maitreyapatel.github.io/_news/announcement_24.md

 inline: true
 ---

-Voilà has been accepted at ICLR'25. :sparkles:
+Voilà has been accepted at ICLR'25. :fire: